-Long-Term Equity Incentive Compensation.

-Long-Term EIP As discussed previously, due to the uncertainty created by the COVID-19 pandemic, the Compensation Committee deferred implementing a Long-Term EIP until 2021 and, as such, no awards were granted under a Long-Term EIP during 2020.
-The Long-Term EIP for 2021 is expected to consist of grants of RSUs that cliff vest at the end of a three-year performance period based on the achievement of relative total shareholder return and total economic return and absolute total economic return performance metrics.
+Long-Term EIP.
+The Long-Term EIP for 2021 consists of grants of time-based RSUs and grants of performance-based PSUs with a three-year performance period.
+As discussed above, due to the uncertainty created by the COVID-19 pandemic, the Compensation Committee deferred implementing a Long-Term EIP until 2021 and, as such, the first awards were granted under a Long-Term EIP in 2021.